lexibank/chaconarawakan/README.md

 # CLDF dataset derived from Chacon's "Annotated Swadesh Lists for Arawakan Languages" from 2017

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Chacon, Thiago C. (2017): Arawakan and Tukanoan contacts in Northwest Amazonia prehistory.
 PAPIA 27(2).
 237-265.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-4.0 license